A Minimalist Guide for Over 40s: It’s Time to Ditch the Rut

 The older we get, the more stuck we become in our ways.
 Living in the same house for decades adds another layer to an already sticky situation.
 The trick is to avoid becoming that old person who refuses to do anything new.

-According to Dr J. Bertran-Gonzalez, a neuroscientist at the Queensland Brain Institute.
+According to Dr. J. Bertran-Gonzalez, a neuroscientist at the Queensland Brain Institute.
 “There is more and more evidence showing the brain is similar to a muscle.
 The more you work it the more it responds.”

 Don’t be afraid to try new things.
 Rather than shying away from it, be someone who embraces change.
 No, it’s not easy or comfortable, but that’s the point.
 You have to choose between growth and stagnation.
 One allows you to live without regrets.
 The other keeps you on the couch.

 Even if it’s not feasible to make big changes right now, at least start thinking about how you want the next phase of your life to play out.
-Would you like to travel more, live in another country, have a smaller house?
+Would you like to travel more, live in another country, or have a smaller house?

 Of course, there’s nothing stopping you from making some changes while your children are still with you.
 There are plenty of inspirational stories of families who’ve taken off on amazing adventures.
 The bottom line is that you need to be open to new possibilities.

-4. Downsize Your Eating Habits
+4. Slow Your Eating

 The food we eat on a regular basis has an effect on our health and wellbeing.
 (Inputs determine outputs.)
 It’s not just about us, though.
 What we eat affects the planet and the animals we share it with.
 Lastly, our eating habits play a significant role in our finances as well.